XuuXiaolan/GiantSpecimens/Plugin/Thunderstore/README.md

 The Giant Specimens, created by [@Xu Xiaolan](https://thunderstore.io/c/lethal-company/p/XuVELD/HotbarRD/).

-(currently adds one enemy, the RedWood Giant, License is public on the github, all rights are reserved)
+(currently adds two enemies, the RedWood Giant and the Driftwood Giant, License is public on the github, all rights are reserved)

 -Giant 3D models are inspired by fanart from flameburnt, with help from [EveSculpts](https://www.youtube.com/watch?v=AlPPYkZg9D4&ab_channel=EveSculpts) 2d to 3d tutorials.